-Classical Dance and Music Performances.
-Internationally famous artists show their talents in Indian classical dance forms such as Bharatnatyam, Odissi, Manipuri, Kathak, and Kuchipudi on teh beats of classical music of India.
+1. Cultural Activities.
+Classical dance and music performances are staples of this festival.
+Internationally famous artists show their talents on Indian classical dance forms such as Bharatnatyam, Odissi, Manipuri, Kathak, and Kuchipudi.

-Folk & Tribal Dance and Music Performances.
-You will get to see several folks and tribal dance forms hailing from Bihar, Odisha, Gujarat, and Rajasthan.
-One can enjoy melodious music of the flute, drums, tabla, and veena played by talented folk artists.
+2. Folk & Tribal Dance and Music Performances.
+You will get to enjoy performances on several folk and tribal dance forms of Bihar, Odisha, Gujarat, Rajasthan, and more.
+One can enjoy melodious music of the flute, drums, tabla, and even veena played by talented folk artists.

-Violin Brothers.
+3. Violin Brothers.
 Deb Sankar and Jyoti Shankar Roy are the founders of Violin Brothers.
-Deb Shankar has performed at several international events.
-He attended MERIDIAN ARTS CENTRE as a guest conductor.
-He also composed music on several songs of Rabindra Nath Tagore.
-Now, he will grace the stage of the Konark Dance Festival with his soulful music.
-Jyoti Shankar Roy is also known for his tremendous contribution to Indian Classical Music and together Violin Brothers have expanded their zones with violin playing composing soulful music.
+The former has performed at several international events and has also composed music on several songs of Rabindra Nath Tagore.
+He attended Meridian Arts Centre as a guest conductor which is a great honour in itself.
+In the past years, he has graced the stage of the Konark Dance Festival with his soulful music.
+Jyoti Shankar Roy, on the other hand, is also known for his tremendous contribution to Indian Classical Music.
+Together, Violin Brothers have expanded the horizons of Indian classical music, composing soulful violin melodies.

-Brajeswar Mukherjee.
+4. Brajeswar Mukherjee.
 He has been a disciple of Pandit Ajoy Chakrabarty from 1997.
 He is known for his talent in playing Indian musical instruments including Tabla, Veena, and Harmonium.
-In several musical events, he accompanied his guru on harmonium.
+In several musical events, he has even accompanied his guru on harmonium.

-The amphitheatre where the dance festival will be organised is all lit up with fairy lights.
+6. The Lit-up Amphitheatre.
+The amphitheatre, where the dance festival is organised, is fully lit up with fairy lights.
 It is situated against the magnificent Konark Temple.
-Decorated with colours, lights, beautiful flowers ensure a great ambience for the audience and artists to get involved and enjoy.
-Also, the Konark Temple is situated amidst the charming coconut, casuarina and mango trees that holds a positive environment.
-One can surely have a good time exploring the temple while enjoying the cultural dance festival of Konark.
+Decorated with colours, lights, and beautiful flowers, the whole ambience ensures a great experience for the audience and artists to get involved and enjoy.
+Also, the Konark Temple is situated amidst the charming coconut, casuarina, and mango trees that hold a positive environment.
+One can surely have a good time while exploring the temple and enjoying the cultural dance festival of Konark.

+7. The Craft Bazaar.
 Apart from exploring cultural extravaganza, one can enjoy roaming in the crafts bazaar.
 It is set outside the amphitheatre showcasing the works from talented artisans and craftsmen across the country.
-The articles include jewelry, handicrafts, embroidered clothes, woodwork, and paintings on Palm leaves, etc.
+The articles include jewellery, handicrafts, embroidered clothes, woodwork, and paintings on palm leaves, etc.

-There are several food stalls aligned that will let you explore the Indian cuisine hailing from across the country.
-Get a tour of India through its different regional cuisines.
+8. The Food Fiesta.
+There are several food stalls aligned that will let you explore different Indian cuisines from across the country.
+Do not miss this unique opportunity to relish different regional cuisines of India.

 By Road.
 Konark is well linked to other cities through the Orissa State Public Transport buses.
 Private Volvo bus facilities are also available from Bhubaneshwar (66 km), Puri to Konark (36 km), Cuttack (80.5 km) and Gorakhnath (72 km).
 Public buses, as well as the state buses both, cost a very minimum amount to reach the place.
-If you are thinking about the question of how to reach Konark then roadways is a budget-friendly and comfortable option.
+If you are thinking as to how to reach Konark then roadways is a budget-friendly and comfortable option.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here